Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 Triggered after `onUpdate()`, works the same as `onCreatePost()`

 ### onUpdateScore(miss)
-Every frame on the game, used to update the score
+Works the same as `onUpdate()` but it's only used to update the score

 ### onStartCountdown()
 Note: Must have `return Function_Continue` when creating this function if you're not adding `return Function_Stop`